 If you want to try something a little different for your meat preservation, spend an afternoon making traditional Pemmican with your game meat, and add different local flavors of your choice.

-If you have a chicken coop like us and have more eggs than you know what to do with, there are other alternatives for storing them long term.
+If you have a chicken coop like us and have more eggs than you know what to do with, there are other alternatives for preserving eggs long-term.
 Pickling and canning them would be the most efficient and easiest way to keep them edible for long periods of time.

 Have you tried dehydrating something that didn’t work out the way you’d expected?
 Let us know in the comments below!